-Jeld-Wen doesn't specify the type of wood used for this dutch door, but we would guess walnut.
-An exterior door, it opens to a back or side yard.
-Dutch doors work great when opening to less public areas of your property than the front.
-Cats come and go, vaulting the lower half.
-Neighbors saunter over to discuss kids, HOA, schools, or just to borrow that proverbial cup of sugar.
+This exterior door from Jeld-Wen in a basic solid-panel design is an ideal option for opening to a back or side yard.
+Dutch doors work great when opening to less public areas of your property.
+Cats can come and go, vaulting the lower half; neighbors can saunter over to discuss kids, talk about neighborhood issues, or just to borrow that proverbial cup of sugar.

 02 of 04

 Craftsman Dutch Door

 Here's a dutch front exterior door in cherry wood from Jeld-Wen.
 This simple yet strong design has two faces.
 With both panels closed, its fierce Craftsman face provides safety against intruders and the elements.
-Yet with the top open, its friendly--or at least friendlier--face beckons visitors to come and chat for awhile...and maybe share a pot of tea.
+With the top open, its friendlier face beckons visitors to come and chat for a while...and maybe share a pot of tea.

 03 of 04